philipbeh/philipbeh.github.io/index.md

 Group classes are held at 401B Northshore Drive, Singapore 822401.

 Subject TBD (To Be Determined) means that there are no students yet for the time slot.
-So, the first student to register will determine the subject taught for that time slot.
+So, the first student to register will determine the subject for that time slot.

 # Contact Me